dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 foreach (["four", "4", "52"] as $val) {    $input->setValue($val);    print "$val:\n";

-243

-Chapter 11 ■ performing and representing tasks

     $statement->interpret($context);    if ($context->lookup($statement)) {        print "top marks\n\n";    } else {        print "dunce hat on\n\n";    }}

 In fact, I run the code three times, with three different values.
 The first time through, I set the temporary

 variable $val to "four", assigning it to the input VariableExpression object using its setValue() method.
 I then call interpret() on the topmost Expression object (the BooleanOrExpression object that contains references to all other expressions in the statement).
 Here are the internals of this invocation, step-by-step:

-•

-•

-•

-•

-•

-•

-•

-•

-•

 $statement calls interpret() on its $l_op property (the first EqualsExpression object).